 Several disorders affect a child’s ability to learn, but are less common, misunderstood, or not acknowledged by academic or medical professionals.
 Unfortunately, when such issues go unidentified and thus, untreated, the child suffers severe frustration, anxiety, and often ridicule or mistreatment in school.
 Hopefully, the following information awakens awareness and curiosity to further research and understand of the difficulties your child may be facing.

 A traumatic brain injury (TBI) is caused by a forceful bump, blow, or jolt to the head or body, or from an object that pierces the skull and enters the brain.
 However, not all blows or jolts to the head result in a TBI.

-Some types of TBI can cause temporary or short-term problems with how the person thinks, understands, moves, communicates, and acts, which may also look like ADHD symptoms.
+Some types of TBI can cause short-term problems with how a person thinks, understands, moves, communicates, and acts, which may also look like ADHD symptoms.
 Some injuries are considered primary, meaning the damage is immediate; others are secondary and may occur gradually over the course of hours, days, or weeks later.
 Although there are two main types of head injuries, non-penetrating & penetrating, our focus is on non-penetrating since these are the ones that may go undetected in children and cause learning difficulties.
 These injuries are also known as closed head injury or blunt TBI and are caused by an external force strong enough to move the brain within the skull.
-With early diagnosis and ongoing therapeutic intervention, the severity of these symptoms may decrease.
+With early diagnosis and ongoing therapeutic intervention, the severity of symptoms may decrease.

 In children, the signs to look for are: